justinmerrell/mcp-mem0/README.md

 ## Features

-The server provides three essential memory management tools:
+The server provides five essential memory management tools:

 1. **`save_memory`**: Store any information in long-term memory with semantic indexing
+2. **`save_procedural_memory`**: Store structured summaries of AI agent actions and interactions
-2. **`get_all_memories`**: Retrieve all stored memories for comprehensive context
+3. **`get_all_memories`**: Retrieve all stored memories for comprehensive context
-3. **`search_memories`**: Find relevant memories using semantic search
+4. **`search_memories`**: Find relevant memories using semantic search
+5. **`search_procedural_memories`**: Search specifically for procedural memories

 All tools support optional user isolation through a `user_id` parameter, allowing you to maintain separate memory spaces for different users or sessions.
+Procedural memory tools also support `agent_id` for tracking specific AI agents.

 ## Prerequisites